raviolli77/SQL_Workshop/downloadMySQLServer.md

 Success

-You can now access the MySQL Server through the Workbench
+You can now access the MySQL Server through the Workbench, using the credentials you made through the *MySQL* server.